Updated on February 3rd, 2023

 Statute – Title 53, Chapter 5, Part 7

 A permit is required to carry a concealed weapon in the state of Utah.
-Open carry does not require a permit as long as the firearm is at least two (2) actions from being fired (i.e., rack slide to chamber + pull trigger).
-To carry a loaded firearm openly with a live round in the chamber, the individual must have a concealed carry permit.
-A Utah Concealed Firearm Permit (CFP) is available to persons twenty-one (21) years or older that are Utah residents, or to non-residents with a permit in another state.
+Open carry does not require a permit as long as the firearm is at least two (2) actions from being fired (i.e., rack the slide to chamber a round + pull trigger).
+To openly carry a firearm with a live round in the chamber, the citizen must have a concealed carry permit.
+A Utah Concealed Firearm Permit (CFP) is available to anyone twenty-one (21) years or older that are Utah residents, or to non-residents with a permit in another state.
 A provisional permit exists for Utah residents ages eighteen (18) to twenty (20).
 The same application requirements apply to both permits.
 The difference is a provisional permit holder is not allowed to carry a concealed weapon on elementary or secondary school property, and may not be able to carry a firearm in certain states (e.g., where the minimum concealed carry permit age is twenty-one (21)).
 All permits are issued by the Department of Public Safety, and applicants will need to complete the following steps to obtain a CFP or provisional permit:

 - Download and complete the Application for Concealed Firearm Permit or Provisional Concealed Firearm Permit.

 - Make a photocopy of their driver’s license.

 - Take a photo of passport quality to attach to the application.

 - Show proof of out-of-state permit (only applicable to non-residents).

 - Complete a fingerprint card with a trained fingerprint technician (example of fingerprint card).

 - Complete certified concealed firearm training course (list of certified instructors) and obtain a certificate of training to attach to the application.